TDroogers/Pong/README.md

 A java learning project.

+a twe player game:

-twe players, W and S for left player and arrows UP and DOWN for right player.
+W and S for left player

+arrows UP and DOWN for right player.

 SPACE te restart and ESC or P to pause.

+Configure the settings in Settings.java